Intermediate Calculus with Analytic Geometry

 Goals and Objectives.

-There will be two exams and a final exam.
-Also, there will be three Modeling Projects that involve the use of Maple.
+There will be three Modeling Projects that involve the use of Maple.
 The course grade will be computed as follows:

 We will continue the use Maple in this course.
 The Maple software is available in most computer labs at both URI Kingston and Providence sites.

 Policy on attendance, quizzes and homework will be announced in class.
-Also, check the FAQ (frequently asked questions) section of the course's web site, where you will find information about Incomplete Grade, Second Grade Option, URI's Civility Policy, and many other topics.
+Also, check the FAQ (frequently asked questions) section of the course's web site, where you will find information about Incomplete Grade, Second Grade Option, etc.

 Students who need special accomodations and who have documentation from disability services should make arrangements with their instructor as soon as possible